 January 15th, 2019, Minneapolis, Minnesota:

-FACT: Fire extinguishers can effectively put out 80 percent of all fires, even if the extinguisher is classified as a portable unit.
-Seventy-five percent of the time the fire department is not required to attend the fire.
-Almost two million fires are handled entirely by a fire extinguisher in the U.S. every year.
-All thanks to what appears to be a simple—and sometimes overlooked—safety “accessory.”
+Fire extinguishers can effectively put out 80 percent of all fires, even if the extinguisher is classified as a portable unit.
+In fact, the fire department is not required to attend fires in 75 percent of cases.
+Almost 2 million fires are handled entirely by a fire extinguisher in the U.S. every year thanks to what appears to be a simple—and sometimes overlooked—safety “accessory."

-- Does your staff know what to do in an emergency and how to use a fire extinguisher correctly?
+- Does the staff know what to do in an emergency and how to use a fire extinguisher correctly?

 - Do they know how to pull the pin and point the hose at the right spot?

-- Are the fire extinguishers inspected regularly with current tags?
+- Are the fire extinguishers inspected regularly and have current tags?

 - Are the fire extinguishers placed every 75 feet of travel in common hallways and areas?

-- When you walk a hallway, are the extinguishers visible and easily accessed?
+- When walking through the hallways, are the extinguishers visible and easily accessible?

-The rule of thumb for home use and placement of fire extinguishers is, to be blunt, if you have to walk far or through the fire to get an extinguisher, it may be too late.
+The rule of thumb for home use and placement of fire extinguishers is to situate them close enough to avoid ever having to walk through a fire to retrieve one.
+If fire extinguishers are too difficult to get to from any floor or area of the house, they’ll be rendered useless in an actual emergency.
 The National Fire Protection Association recommends that there be at least one working fire extinguisher for every 600 square feet of living area.
 Any source of heat or flame should have an extinguisher no farther than 25 feet away at all times wherever there could be a potential fire:

 - Wherever there is open flame, like candles

 - Mechanical rooms where furnaces and water heaters are located

 - Outside on decks where grills are located

 To maintain an operational fire extinguisher, inspect it once a year, recharge it every six years, and rebuild or replace it every 12 years.
 Family fire drills should include how to use fire extinguishers.